What is Double Vision (Diplopia)?

 How Is Double Vision (Diplopia) Treated?

 Treatment for double vision depends on what is causing the double vision.
-In most cases, double vision problems can go away when the underlying problem is treated.
+In many instances, double vision issues resolve once the root cause is addressed effectively.

 The most common treatments for diplopia include: